Chromosomal deletion syndrome: Prader–Willi vs. Angelman syndrome

 Prader–Willi (PWS) and Angelman syndrome (AS) are distinct neurogenetic disorders caused by chromosomal deletions, uniparental disomy or loss of the imprinted gene expression in the 15q11-q13 region.
 Whether an individual exhibits PWS or AS depends on if there is a lack of the paternally expressed gene to contribute to the region.

 PWS is frequently found to be the reason for secondary obesity due to early onset hyperphagia - the abnormal increase in appetite for consumption of food.
 There are known three molecular causes of Prader–Willi syndrome development.
 One of them consists in micro-deletions of the chromosome region 15q11–q13.
 70% of patients present a 5–7-Mb de novo deletion in the proximal region of the paternal chromosome 15.
 The second frequent genetic abnormality (~ 25–30% of cases) is maternal uniparental disomy of chromosome 15.
 The mechanism is due to maternal meiotic non-disjunction followed by mitotic loss of the paternal chromosome 15 after fertilization.
 The third cause for PWS is the disruption of the imprinting process on the paternally inherited chromosome 15 (epigenetic phenomena).
 This disruption is present in approximately 2–5% of affected individuals.
 Less than 20% of individuals with an imprinting defect are found to have a very small deletion in the PWS imprinting centre region, located at the 5′ end of the SNRPN gene.

-AS is a severe debilitating neurodevelopmental disorder characterized by mental retardation, speech impairment, seizures, motor dysfunction, and a high prevalence of autism.
+AS is a severe debilitating neurodevelopmental disorder characterized by intellectual disability, speech impairment, seizures, motor dysfunction, and a high prevalence of autism.
 The paternal origin of the genetic material that is affected in the syndrome is important because the particular region of chromosome 15 involved is subject to parent-of-origin imprinting, meaning that for a number of genes in this region, only one copy of the gene is expressed while the other is silenced through imprinting.
 For the genes affected in PWS, it is the maternal copy that is usually imprinted (and thus is silenced), while the mutated paternal copy is not functional.